rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Additionally, and as was the case with many of the prophets, speaking truth angered those in power and Isaiah was martyred.
-In Jewish tradition, and at the time of Christ during the [second temple period](https://en.wikipedia.org/wiki/Second_Temple_period), it was understood that Isaiah was sawn in half by King Manasseh.
+In Jewish tradition, and at the time of Christ during the [second temple period](https://en.wikipedia.org/wiki/Second_Temple_period), it was understood that Isaiah had been sawn in half by King Manasseh.

 !!! quote "Hebrews 11:37-38"
     They were stoned, they were sawn in two, were tempted, were slain with the sword.
 They wandered about in sheepskins and goatskins, being destitute, afflicted, tormented— of whom the world was not worthy.
 They wandered in deserts and mountains, in dens and caves of the earth.